dullage/eyelign/README.md

 docker build -t dullage/eyelign:latest /path/to/cloned/repo
 ```

 Ensure all of your images are a single flat directory.
-This will be the `input` folder. *Note: The images in the `input` folder are not modified.*
+This will be the `INPUT_DIR`. _Note: The images in the `INPUT_DIR` are not modified._

 Create an empty folder for the aligned images.
-This will be the `output` folder.
+This will be the `OUTPUT_DIR`.

 Run the Docker image with the 2 folders as volume mounts: